 These infections don’t go away on their own, so it’s important to see your dentist if you think you have one.
 If it’s not treated, it can spread to your jaw or other areas of your head or neck.

-These are some things you can do to ease your symptoms:
+You can do some things to ease your symptoms:

 If you have an abscessed tooth, your dentist may recommend one of the following treatments, depending on how serious the abscess is: